Josephine19001/Drum-Kit/README.md

 # Drum-Kit
-adding event listeners to my website
+A mini website to learn how event listeners work in Javascript